 If you run this with the example bell audio file, the result should sound like this:

 For a better understanding, refer back to the diagrammatic algorithm scheme at the beginning of the tutorial—it more or less directly translates into this code.
 First, we select the two crucial parameters, the window size in seconds,

 stretch factor.
 We can convert durations in seconds into durations in sample-frames—the unit that most UGens will work with—by multiplying with the sampling rate:

-val winSize = (winSizeSec * sr).roundTo(1).max(1).
-The last two operations ensure that we end up with an integer number of sample-frames, and irrespective of the parameters chosen, the window size will never be smaller than one.
+val winSize = (winSizeSec * sr).roundTo(1).toInt.max(1).
+The last three operations ensure that we end up with an integer number of sample-frames, and irrespective of the parameters chosen, the window size will never be smaller than one.

-FScape has a very simple signal data type, it is just a stream of 64-bit floating point numbers, similar how to audio signals in PD, Max, or SuperCollider are represented.
-Many UGens technically use integer numbers internally, for example when applying a sliding window over an input signal, the window size and stepping size are treated as integer numbers (automatically cutting off decimal fractions).
-So in general, we do not need to round decimals numbers using
+FScape usually uses a stream of 64-bit floating point numbers for its signals, similar how to audio signals in PD, Max, or SuperCollider are represented.
+But unlike these other software, UGens may also use integer numbers when it makes sense, for example when applying a sliding window over an input signal, the window size and stepping size have to be integer signals.
+So often, we do need to convert double (floating point) signals to integer signals using